Social history: Urban history

 The "new urban history" emerged in the 1950s in Britain and in the 1960s in the US.
-It looked at the "city as process" and, often using quantitative methods, to learn more about the inarticulate masses in the cities, as opposed to the mayors and elites.
+It examined the "city as process" and, often using quantitative methods, sought to learn more about the inarticulate masses in cities rather than mayors and elites.
 A major early study was Stephan Thernstrom's Poverty and Progress: Social Mobility in a Nineteenth Century City (1964), which used census records to study Newburyport, Massachusetts, 1850–1880.
 A seminal, landmark book, it sparked interest in the 1960s and 1970s in quantitative methods, census sources, "bottom-up" history, and the measurement of upward social mobility by different ethnic groups.
 Other exemplars of the new urban history included Kathleen Conzen, Immigrant Milwaukee, 1836-1860 (1976); Alan Dawley, Class and Community: The Industrial Revolution in Lynn (1975; 2nd ed.
 2000); Michael B. Katz, The People of Hamilton, Canada West (1976); Eric H. Monkkonen, The Dangerous Class: Crime and Poverty in Columbus Ohio 1860-1865 (1975); and Michael P. Weber, Social Change in an Industrial Town: Patterns of Progress in Warren, Pennsylvania, From Civil War to World War I. (1976).

 Representative comparative studies include Leonardo Benevolo, The European City (1993); Christopher R. Friedrichs, The Early Modern City, 1450-1750 (1995), and James L. McClain, John M. Merriman, and Ugawa Kaoru. eds.
 Edo and Paris (1994) (Edo was the old name for Tokyo).

-There were no overarching social history theories that emerged developed to explain urban development.
-Inspiration from urban geography and sociology, as well as a concern with workers (as opposed to labor union leaders), families, ethnic groups, racial segregation, and women's roles have proven useful.
+No overarching social history theories emerged to explain urban development.
+Inspiration from urban geography and sociology, as well as a concern with workers (as opposed to labor union leaders), families, ethnic groups, racial segregation, and women's roles, has proven useful.
 Historians now view the contending groups within the city as "agents" who shape the direction of urbanization.
-The subfield has flourished in Australia—where most people live in cities.
+The subfield has flourished in Australia, where most people live in cities.